Additional $125 off all CGM Plans!

 a womanlooking at her skin in the mirror

 Research has shown that probiotics may benefit skin health.
-Lactobacilli and Bifidobacterium have both been shown to reduce skin inflammation and help manage skin conditions like atopic dermatitis, which is also known as eczema.
+Lactobacilli and Bifidobacterium have been shown to reduce skin inflammation and help manage skin conditions like atopic dermatitis, also known as eczema.

 Mood Imbalances

 Probiotics may even benefit your mental health!
-Some research has shown that Lactobacillus and Bifidobacterium may both reduce anxiety and depression.
-The impact of probiotics on your gut microbiome may also be beneficial for your mental health, as some research has suggested a link between the gut and mental health.
+Some research has shown that Lactobacillus and Bifidobacterium may both reduce anxiety and depression

 Sleep Disturbances

 An altered composition and decrease in diversity of gut microbiota has been observed in many of those who may struggle with sleep problems associated with chronic fatigue.
-However, this is a very complex condition and more studies are needed.
+However, this is a very complex condition, and research is ongoing here.

-Other studies have shown that probiotics may improve the quality of sleep in people who experience insomnia.
+Other studies have shown that probiotics may improve sleep quality in people who experience insomnia.

 What to Know Before Taking Probiotics